hedgewars/hw/README.md

 Description
 -----------
-This is the funniest and most addictive game you'll ever play—hilarious fun that you can enjoy anywhere, anytime. **Hedgewars** is a **turn-based strategy game** but the real buzz is from watching the **devastation caused by those pesky hedgehogs** with those fantastic weapons—sneaky little blighters with
+Hedgewars is the funniest and most addictive game you'll ever play—hilarious fun that you can enjoy anywhere, anytime. **Hedgewars** is a **turn-based strategy game** but the real buzz is from watching the **devastation caused by those pesky hedgehogs** with those fantastic weapons—sneaky little blighters with